Beyond the Sky and the Earth: A Journey Into Bhutan by Jamie Zeppa

 Apart from Jamie’s progress, this book does an exceptional job of describing the beauty of Bhutan.
 Jamie is extremely descriptive, it is so easy to visualise Bhutan through her eyes.
 So much so that, when I visited Bhutan it was as if I have been there before.
 As if I have seen it all through Jamie’s words.

 She also touches upon the political and economic situation, giving a holistic view of her life in Bhutan.
-Zeppas speaks volume of the culture and religion of Bhutan, Buddhism instantaneously draws her interest.
+Zeppas speaks volumes about the culture and religion of Bhutan, and Buddhism instantaneously draws her interest.
 At first, it started as a curiosity towards foreign beliefs soon this grew into Jamie’s new way of life.
-Though her romance with Bhutan grew stronger, she unequivocally questioned Bhutanese belief system.
-By converting to Buddhism she reaches a level of mindfulness, often greeted by her confusions.
+Though her romance with Bhutan grew stronger, she unequivocally questioned the Bhutanese belief system.
+By converting to Buddhism she reaches a level of mindfulness, often greeted by her confusion.
 A love story as beautiful as that of Jamie Zeppa and her Shangrila.